adeverne/kiwiglider/paper.md

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+We acknowledge support from the New Zealand MBIE Strategic Scientific Investment Fund (SSIF), and the contributions from J. O'Callaghan, J. McInerney,
+C. Stevens, and C. Collins.

 # References